Pylons/pyramid/docs/glossary.rst

      a Python source code file.

    asset specification
-     A colon-delimited identifier for a :term:`resource`.
+     A colon-delimited identifier for an :term:`asset`.
 The colon separates a Python :term:`package` name from a package subpath.
      For example, the asset specification
      ``my.package:static/baz.css`` identifies the file named